labs42io/circleci-monorepo/README.md

 Explanation:
 The `auth` package is triggered for any change in `packages/auth/` directory.
 The `api` package is configured to be triggered whenever any `.js` file is changed in `packages/api/` directory, at any level.
-The `app` package is configured to be triggered to any change in `packages/app/` directory, but ignores any changes in `*.md` files.
+The `app` package is configured to be triggered on any change in `packages/app/` directory, but ignores the changes from `*.md` files.

 The list of paths for each package are provided as is to the `git diff` command when calculating changes between two commits.
 See [pathspec](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddefpathspecapathspec) documentation for a list